Renfroe homers twice, Red Sox hold on to beat Twins 11-9 - NewsBreak

 TRAINER’S ROOM

-Red Sox: RHP Ran Brasier pitched a scoreless inning for Double-A Portland.
+Red Sox: RHP Ran Brasier pitched a scoreless inning in Double-A Portland.
 INF Danny Santana was also on a rehab assignment with the SeaDogs.

 RHP Nick Pivetta (9-6, 4.43 ERA) will face Minnesota RHP Bailey Ober (1-2, 4.38) on Wednesday.